wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 - Explain the importance of controlling what functions are available to the kernel at one time.
 - Explain where to configure plugins and functions in a project to control what's available to the kernel.

+## Sharing plugins across applications with OpenAPI

+- Explain why you would share plugins and functions.
+- Explain how to use the OpenAPI specification to share plugins across languages and frameworks.

 ## Applying filters to functions